kylejschultz/clipboard-buddy/README.md

     - [ ] Word wrap in menu vs truncation
     - [ ] Check for duplicates in history and ignore if already there (optional in settings)
 - [ ] Configure automatic build in GitHub Actions on PR/Merge
+- [ ] Add app to brew for easier installation.

 ## Installation
+To install, go to the release page to download the latest `.app` version of Clipboard Buddy.

 ## Build
+To build the app yourself, you will need to use [PyInstaller]{https://pyinstaller.org/en/stable/index.html}.

+Simply use `pyinstaller cb.spec` to build a copy of the application with the proper files mounted. `Clipboard Buddy.app` will be available in the `dist` folder.